 Think about asthma, a condition affecting 8% of the human population.
-In the U.S. alone, asthma causes almost 2 million emergency room visits, is responsible of thousands of deaths, and costs $56 billion a year.
+In the U.S. alone, asthma causes almost 2 million emergency room visits, is responsible for thousands of deaths and costs $56 billion a year.

 What if we could prevent all this?
 Well, turns out we can.

 Propeller is a startup that developed a connected inhaler which sends data to the cloud, where they run through deep learning algorithms along with medical records and patients’ personal habits.